lostechies/blog/_derekgreer/2018-02-20-ditch-the-repository-pattern-already.md

 ## The Catalyst

 For the longest time, I resisted using Entity Framework.
-I had become fairly proficient at using NHibernate and I just saw it as plain stupid to use a framework that was years behind NHibernate in features and maturity, especially when it had such a steep learning curve.
-A combination of things happened, though.
-A lot of the NHibernate supporters (like many within the Alt.Net crowd) moved on to other platforms like Ruby and Node; anything with Microsoft's name on it eventually seems to gain market share whether it's better or not; and Entity Framework eventually did seem to mostly catch up with NHibernate in features, and surpassed it in some areas.
-So, eventually I found it impossible to avoid using Entity Framework which led to me trying to apply the same patterns I'd used before with this newer-to-me framework.
+I had become fairly proficient at using NHibernate, the early versions of Entity Framework were years behind in features and maturity, it didn't support Domain-driven Design well, and there was a fairly steep learning curve with little payoff.
+A combination of things happened, however, that began to make it harder to ignore.
+First, a lot of the NHibernate supporters (like many within the Alt.Net crowd) moved on to other platforms like Ruby and Node.
+Second, despite it lacking many features, .Net developers began flocking to the framework in droves due to it's backing and promotion by Microsoft.
+So, eventually I found it impossible to avoid which led to me trying to apply the same patterns I'd used before with this newer-to-me framework.

-To be honest, everything mostly worked, especially for the really simple stuff.
+To be honest, once I adapted my repository implementation to Entity Framework everything mostly just worked, especially for the really simple stuff.
 Eventually, though, I began to see little ways I had to modify my abstraction to accommodate differences in how Entity Framework did things from how NHibernate did things.
 What I discovered was that, while my repositories